SCAI-BIO/ollama-docker/README.md

 # ollama-docker
-Pre-build docker containers for different LLMs using Ollama
+Pre-build, ready to use docker containers for different LLMs using Ollama

 # Build a new model by Release